Abigail-Wood/cs186-db-projects/README.md

 ```

 ### index

-The `index` directory contains a skeleton for implementing B+ tree indices.
-You
+The `index` directory contains a skeleton for implementing B+ tree indices (supports Project 2.)
-will be implementing this in Project 2.

 ### memory
 The `memory` directory contains classes for managing the loading of data
 into and out of memory (in other words, buffer management).